Can I go to the dentist if I am breastfeeding?

 - Tooth repair (with or without fillings)

-- Local anaesthetic or sedation
+- Local anesthetic or sedation

 - Root canal treatment